aholtsberg/Molysynth/README.md

 HothouseExamples source tree.
 But actually, you don't have to download _any_ other source code.
 This repo is totally self sufficient until you actually want to put the code on a DSP.
-You can just enjoy developing off-line without any dependencies.
+You can just enjoy exploring ideas off-line without any dependencies.

 To repeat: if you have the Cleveland Music Hothouse source code then put this at the expected place.
 If you don't, then download and enjoy anyway.
 Did I mention that